Date Thesis Awarded

 These data are interpreted to indicate that fluid-mediated strain weakening under eclogite-facies metamorphic conditions caused dynamic recrystallization of feldspars and shear zone formation within a gabbroic-gabbronoritic host rock.

 Valery, Catherine, "Eclogitization and Shear Zone Kinematics in the Lofoten Islands, Northern Norway" (2018).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1173.